axiomod/axiomod/docs/auth-security-guide.md

 - Keep JWT durations short (e.g., 1 hour).
 - Use refresh tokens if long-lived sessions are required.

-### RBAC (Role-Based Access Control)
+### Role Checks in Claims

-Roles are included in the JWT/OIDC claims.
-Use the `claims.HasRole("admin")` helper to check for specific permissions in your use cases.
+While Casbin provides policy-based authorization, you can also perform manual role checks using the `claims.HasRole("admin")` helper on the decoded JWT/OIDC claims.